MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/6-restore-database.md

 ### Executing a deleted database restore

-If a database has been mistaken deleted, you can restore it from backup to the deletion time by using the Azure portal or PowerShell.
+If a database has been mistakenly deleted, you can restore it from backup to the deletion time by using the Azure portal or PowerShell.

 In the portal, go to the database server's **Overview** page and then, in the **Operations** area, click **Deleted databases**.
 You can specify a point in time up to the deletion time, and then click **OK** to recover.